philthompson10/pyqtdeploy/doc/sysroot.rst

         This abstract method is re-implemented to install the component.

-    .. py:method:: validate()
+    .. py:method:: verify()

-        This method is re-implemented to validate the component.
-A component will always be validated even if it does not get installed.
+        This method is re-implemented to verify the component.
+A component will always be verified even if it does not get installed.
 The plugin should check that everything is available (e.g. other components, external tools) for a successful installation.